antmicro/kenning/docs/source/gallery/unstructured-pruning-tensorflow.md

-# Structured Pruning of TensorFlow Models
+# Unstructured Pruning of TensorFlow Models

-This section contains scenarios with descriptions for pruning [`TensorFlowPetDatasetMobileNetV2`](https://github.com/antmicro/kenning/blob/main/kenning/modelwrappers/classification/tensorflow_pet_dataset.py).
+This section contains a tutorial for the unstructured pruning of [the TensorFlow classification model](https://github.com/antmicro/kenning/blob/main/kenning/modelwrappers/classification/tensorflow_pet_dataset.py).

-TensorFlow pruning works during model's training and is executed every predefined number of steps.
+As in most of the pruning techniques, this unstructured pruning requires the fine-tuning after "removing" certain connections through training.
-It doesn't remove weights or change size of layers, so number of parameters or models size do not change (difference is visible after compressing model into e.g. ZIP archive).
+In the unstructured pruning, the weights for certain connections are set to zero - the weights and layers are not removed, but the matrices holding weights become sparse.
-Instead, pruned weights are set to zero, which can speed up inference on designated hardware and there is no restriction to what can be pruned - like to reduce layer's size only whole columns/rows of weight can be removed.
+It can be used to improve the compression of models (for storage purposes), and can also be used with dedicated hardware and libraries that can take advantage of sparse computing.

 ## Setup